brandur/sorg/content/passages-drafts/001-portland.md

 ![Salt & Straw](/assets/passages/001-portland/L1010474@2x.jpg)

 Keiko seemed a little agitated during our time in line.
-I assumed it was for the same reason that I was agitated, namely that we were spending half our day waiting for ice cream, but it was something else entirely.
+I assumed this was typical ice-cream-induced anxiety, but it turned out to be something else entirely.
 The man who'd been standing directly in front of us in line had been [Hideaki Itō][ito], a big movie star in Japan.
 The unlucky fellow had gathered his young family and traveled across